 Michigan Council of Woman in Technology – 5 scholarships available for woman

 National Women’s Studies Association – assorted scholarships

-Palantir – company-sponsored scholarship specifically for woman in STEM
+Palantir – company-sponsored scholarship specifically for women in STEM

 Payscale’s Women in STEM scholarships

-Science Ambassador Annual Scholarship for Woman pursuing the Sciences – sponsored by Cards Against Humanity
+Science Ambassador Annual Scholarship for Women pursuing the Sciences – sponsored by Cards Against Humanity

 Society of Woman Engineers – multiple scholarships

 Space Coast Woman in Defense – organization-sponsored Engineering scholarships